vesoft-inc/nebula/src/tools/importer/README.md

 ## Importer

-`Importer` is a tool used to load a small amount of data from a CSV file into Nebula Graph.
-It is single-threaded.
-If you have a large set of data, generating SST files and ingesting these files may be a better way.
+`Importer` is a single-threaded tool used to load small data set from a CSV file into Nebula Graph.
+As for large data set, generating SST files and then ingesting them may be a better way.
 For details, please refer to [Spark SST File Generator](../spark-sstfile-generator/README.md) and HDFS Importer <!--to be done-->

 ### Download JARs